 Give your hallway a smart, upscale feel with a deep grey tone.
 In fact, if you fancy being a little daring, a light-filled entrance space is the perfect place to experiment.

 Try shades of slate, concrete and navy-infused greys for a bold statement, then team with bright white to sharpen up the look.

 Don't want to go grey all-over?
 No sweat!
 Paint is probably the easiest and most cost-effective way to make a big impact in a room.
 Use a pale shade of grey below the dado rail for minimal fuss, but maximum impact.

 Grey is a great colour choice for a stair runner, as a neutral, it will pair well with just about any colour.
-If you're after a timeless design that will age well, then a striped runner is the perfect choice for you.
+If you're after a timeless staircase idea that will age well, then a striped runner is the perfect choice for you.

 Will you be giving grey a go in your hallway?

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.